-- 2.1 Describe the operational challenges created by a change. - 2.2 Implement solutions to overcome these challenges
+2.1 Describe the operational challenges created by a change.

 - 2.1 The operational challenges created by a specific change within the organisation are acknowledged, and planned for, (eg lack of resources, lack of time, and lack of suitably trained staff to manage change, cultural issues, risk aversion, the lack of support etc).
 The individual challenges within team during the specific change are acknowledged, and planned for, (eg fear of failure, anxiety, stress, insecurity, loss of self-esteem, change fatigue, lack of work/life balance, isolation due to lack of support etc). - 2.2 Communicate with senior managers to request additional resources, increased time, adequate training, additional support etc.